jimmygiv/isitbad/README.md

-68.68.68.68 is not listed in Emerging threats TorNode list 68.68.68.68 is not listed in Rutgers Attackers IP List 68.68.68.68 is not listed in EmergingThreats IP blocks 68.68.68.68 is not listed in SecOps TorNode list68.68.68.68 is not listed in AlienVault 68.68.68.68 is not listed in Green Snow Bruteforcers [*] Regexing dsheild non-standard ip listing 68.68.68.68 is not listed in SANS DShield
+68.68.68.68 is not listed in Emerging threats TorNode list 68.68.68.68 is not listed in Rutgers Attackers IP List 68.68.68.68 is not listed in EmergingThreats IP blocks 68.68.68.68 is not listed in SecOps TorNode list 68.68.68.68 is not listed in AlienVault
+68.68.68.68 is not listed in Green Snow Bruteforcers [*] Regexing dsheild non-standard ip listing 68.68.68.68 is not listed in SANS DShield